-- The CDC material which was sent to DMH. - Additional supporting documentation obtained by SOCP record reviewers. - A cover letter that includes the name of the CDC inmate, the inmate's location, release date, controlling discharge date and the date the completed evaluation is due, and the name and phone number of the responsible record reviewer.
+- The CDC or Board of Prison Terms (BPT) material that was sent to DMH. - Additional supporting documentation obtained by SOCP record reviewers. - A cover letter that includes the name of the CDC inmate, the inmate's location, release date, controlling discharge date and the date the completed evaluation is due, and the name and phone number of the responsible record reviewer.
 The need for a translator or interpreter is also noted in this letter.

 Before the case is referred for evaluation, DMH record review staff have reviewed the material to ensure basic SOCP legal criteria are met (i.e., number of convictions, victims, etc.).
-However, the evaluator should independently confirm this information since it will be included in the final report.
-Should any additional information be needed regarding the case referral, contact the responsible record reviewer.
+However, the evaluator should confirm this information since it will be included in the final report.
+Should any additional information be needed regarding the case referral, contact the responsible SOCP record reviewer.